www.HumanReligions.info

 Many religious wars have a political and cultural component.
 Often it is not just two groups of people fighting over religion, but, one culture fighting another.
 Some defend religion in general by saying that societal divisions are the main factor in such conflicts.
 However, such divisions are themselves worsened by the adhering to religious identities.
 Religion is not only just another way of separating them, but, it is often intrinsic to the religion that non-believers are less moral or less worthy.
 It seems that religious texts actively promote sectarianism, and, given that this is the case, even where cultural factors play a role in mass violence it seems that religion often makes it worse and is sometimes the cause of the conflict in the first place.

-The them-and-us attitude is not just prevalent in monotheistic religions - India has seen much violence on behalf of Hindus in the name of religion (specifically, anti-Christian and anti-Muslim violence).
-If the instigators and the victims both decided to give up religion, then, there would be label for those fellow Indians to use to box each other.
+The them-and-us attitude is not just prevalent in monotheistic religions.
+India has seen much violence in the name of religion since the 1990s, as Hindu religionists are becoming increasingly anti-Christian and anti-Muslim.
+Churches have been burned down, Missionaries violently repelled, priests murdered, tens of thousands of Christians have fled their homes and in many states laws exist to make it harder to convert to Christianity, in contradiction to all ideas of equality and freedom of religion.
+Converts to Christianity are typically very poor, yet, there is an uproar against expanding welfare schemes that cover poor Hindus.8.
+If the instigators and the victims both decided to give up religion, then, there would be one less label for those fellow Indians to use to divide each other.

 This page will not, however, concentrate on large-scale cultural-religious conflicts and instead concentrate on the activities of criminal and violent religious folk acting in a more individual role.

 The promotion of strange beliefs and associated mindsets is a danger of religious thought in general.
 For example, when Eden Strang attacked worshippers at a Church in South London, UK, in 1999, he was later found by the courts to be insane.
-He attacked the congregation because he thought they were demons in human form1.
+He attacked the congregation because he thought they were demons in human form11.
 But if he didn't believe in demons, then, there is a chance his actions would have been different.
-He told psychiatrists that God had ordered him to do it2.
-It is true that most God-believers don't start murdering people; it is even more true that they are one step closer to killing in the name of god to those who don't believe in gods in the first place.
+He told psychiatrists that God had ordered him to do it12.
+Whilst it is true that most God-believers don't start murdering people; it is also true that they are one step closer to killing in the name of god than atheists who don't believe in gods.

 “Words like "God" and "Allah" must go the way of "Apollo" and "Baal," or they will unmake our world.”

-Sam Harris (2006) argues at length that in today's world, even seemingly innocent beliefs in things like a Paradise-after-death can lead to murder and a lost sense of the value of life in this world.
-Dawkins makes a similar warning about the irrationality of religion and its effect on morals and actions, in The God Delusion, concentrating on issues such as violence against abortion-clinics and various other activists with bizarre beliefs4.
+Sam Harris (2006)14 argues at length that in today's world, even seemingly innocent beliefs in things like a Paradise-after-death can lead to murder and a lost sense of the value of life in this world.
+Dawkins makes a similar warning about the irrationality of religion and its effect on morals and actions, in The God Delusion16, concentrating on issues such as violence against abortion-clinics and various other activists with bizarre beliefs17.
+In "Fundamentalism" by Malise Ruthven (2007)18 the author warns that by giving things like murder, strife and war a place in God's ultimate (and perfect) plan, almost any action can be seen as endorsed by God - "the horrors and chaos of wars, as described in the Mahabharata and the Book of Joshua, as debated in the Baghavad Gita, as predicted in the Book of Revelation, and as alluded to in the Koran, are subsumed within an order seen to be meaningful and ultimately benign"19.
 When such beliefs are institutionalized or given free reign, it can spell disaster for those who disagree with them.
 Anti-Semitism for the last 2000 years has been fuelled from Christian theology, and many instances of violence against homosexuals stems from the intolerant religious teachings of the Abrahamic religions.
 If people understood religious myths to be unreal, and if they had a more rational and skeptical outlook, it would be much less common for such religious prejudices to translate into violent actions.

 It seems that in total the general religious mindset permits a kind of irrationalism that can easily lead to violence - although most people (religious or not) are not violent.
 Harris makes the undeniable argument that in a world where weapons such as nuclear arms and biological weapons are becoming easier to access, we must make up for it by promoting clear-thinking, and if that means discouraging religion, it is probably for the best.